top of page

 When selecting electives for my freshman year, I ranked Imua Newsroom dead last.
 Yet, ironically, I had always been an avid reader of Imua.
 I looked forward to its quarterly homeroom deliveries, drawn to the sleek layouts and seeing my classmates’ names in the bylines.
 I devoured articles on book reviews and current events, reading each issue cover to cover—and then flipping it over to read it all again.
 Though I loved immersing myself in each issue, the thought of my classmates and teachers reading my own work felt daunting.
 However, when the class appeared on my schedule, I decided to approach it with an open mind.

 My first assignment for Imua was a feature on three students who had started a small business crocheting bees.
 Just the thought of interviewing upperclassmen was intimidating, but my genuine curiosity about their work quickly drowned out any nerves.
-I asked them about their motivations, future goals, and career aspirations, eager to understand the story behind their mission.
 Uncovering the intricate details of their business made me feel part of something special, and the thought of sharing their story with the entire student body filled me with excitement.

 When the issue finally came back from the printer, glossy and vibrant, I immediately flipped to my page and saw my name in the byline.
 After years of reading Imua, my own work was now part of it.
 In contrast to my previous doubts, I now wanted everyone to read my article and to see the vision of these students the way I had.
 Sharing such an inspiring student-led initiative with my community showed me how impactful journalism could be.
 I knew then that I wanted to keep highlighting student voices and sharing their stories through Imua.